FrankLef/cookiecutter-proj/README.md

 ## Directory structure

-This is how the new project will be organized.
+This is how the folders will be organized.

     ├── .gitignore                <- GitHub's Python `.gitignore` customized for this project.
     ├── config.py                 <- Script used `dynaconf` to manage settings.